 I also made sure to leave them in a single layer rather than stacking them.

-Set your air fryer to 400 degrees and cook 6-8 minutes.
+Set your air fryer to 400 degrees and cook for 6-8 minutes.
 I stopped them halfway through to flip them.
 Just keep an eye on them so they don’t cook too long.

 Serve immediately with your favorite coconut shrimp dipping sauce!
 I just used cocktail sauce since that’s what I had on-hand.
 If you have a little more time, this Low Carb Sweet Chili Dipping Sauce from I Breathe, I’m Hungry is delicious!

 Coconut flour: You can easily use almond flour as another low carb flour option.
-If you aren’t worrying about carbs, feel free to use all-purpose flour instead.
+If you aren’t worried about carbs, feel free to use all-purpose flour instead.

 Eggs: I used 2 whole eggs because I’m not a fan of food waste and had nothing else to do with the yolks.
 If you aren’t like me, though, using just egg whites actually works a little better.
 You won’t have as much of the “goopy” stuff to let drip off before you transfer to the coconut bowl.
 Just use 2 egg whites and whip them with a fork.

 Shrimp: I would use either large or x-large shrimp.
 Anything smaller is a little bit harder to manage with all of the dipping stations.
 I highly suggest using raw shrimp rather than cooked shrimp since they need to be cooked a certain amount of time to crisp up the coconut.
 If you used shrimp that was already cooked, it would end up too chewy.

 Air Fryer: If you don’t have an air fryer, that’s no reason to shy away from this recipe!
 You can bake them in the oven and still have a healthy party appetizer!
 Just place coated shrimp on a baking sheet that’s been sprayed with non-stick cooking spray.
 Bake at 425 for about 10 minutes or until the shrimp are no longer pink.

 Low Carb Coconut Shrimp